 The Fostering Process

 1. You must live in our fostering radius, within one hour of Zanesville or Columbus Ohio.
 We require all potential fosters to have a home visit.
-We will sometimes accept fosters outside of the state but you MUST be willing to transport the foster dog to and from Columbus as needed for medical care, meet n greets and/or events for exposure.
+We will sometimes accept fosters outside of the nearby cities but you MUST be willing to transport the foster dog to and from Columbus as needed for medical care, meet n greets and/or events for exposure.

 2. All other dogs in your home must be spayed or neutered and kept up to date on vaccinations/heartworm preventative.
 Exceptions are made for dogs who cannot be spayed or neutered due to medical reasons; this reason MUST be given on your application.